Competing types in preferential attachment graphs with community structure: Examples

 \subsection{Symmetric community structure, majority wins rule}

-One example of a community structure whose solution is explained in detail in \cite{geopref9} is where there is a two-point space $S=\{1,2\}$ with a simple symmetric attractiveness function given by, in the notation of Theorem \ref{different}, leading to the matrix $A_{\theta}$ having the form Here $\theta$ can be thought of as describing the strength of the connection between the two communities; in particular if $\theta=0$ the communities evolve separately, with no connections developing, while if $\theta=1$ vertices have no preference to connect to their own community or the other one so the graph effectively evolves as standard preferential attachment.
+One example of a community structure which is analysed in detail in \cite{geopref9} is where there is a two-point space $S=\{1,2\}$ with a simple symmetric attractiveness function given by, in the notation of Theorem \ref{different}, leading to the matrix $A_{\theta}$ having the form Here $\theta$ can be thought of as describing the strength of the connection between the two communities; in particular if $\theta=0$ the communities evolve separately, with no connections developing, while if $\theta=1$ vertices have no preference to connect to their own community or the other one so the graph effectively evolves as the single community model.
 Here $\mu_1$ and $\mu_2=1-\mu_1$ give the relative sizes of the two communities.
 In this case the limiting proportions $\nu_i$ of edge ends in each community can be found by solving (2.3) in \cite{geopref9}; there is no closed form solution in general, but in the case $\mu_1=\mu_2=1/2$ it is easy to see that $\nu_1=\nu_2=1/2$.

 The \emph{majority wins} rule means that the new vertex connects to $m$ existing vertices and takes the type of the majority of them.
 (If $m$ is even, then ties will be broken randomly.)
 Here we consider it with $m=3$, but it can also be considered with other values of $m$.
-This gives $p_0=p_1=0, p_2=p_3=1$, and so $R(z)=3z^2(1-z)+z^3$ with stable fixed points at $z=0$ and $z=1$ and an unstable fixed point at $z=\frac12$.
-Hence the results of \cite{AMR} show that for standard preferential attachment the proportion of red vertices tends to either 0 or 1, each with positive probability.
+This gives $p_0=p_1=0, p_2=p_3=1$, and so $R(z)=3z^2(1-z)+z^3$ with stable fixed points at $z=0$ and $z=1$ and an unstable fixed point at $z=\frac12$, see Figure \ref{fig:4p1}.
+Hence the results of \cite{AMR} show that for the single community model the proportion of red vertices tends to either 0 or 1, each with positive probability.
 The question then arises of whether, with two communities, the proportion of red vertices in those two communities will tend to the same limit, and Theorem \ref{different} shows that there exists $\theta_{\mathrm{crit}}>0$ such that for $\theta<\theta_{\mathrm{crit}}$ there is positive probability that this does not happen and that different limits occur in the two communities.